 URL: Uniform Resource Locator abbreviated as URL, is an address to send request from the client to get service from the server.
 It contains all the information related to host, port, domain and the endpoint.

-Headers: This is an optional part of HTTP request, which carries additional data related to the request.
+Headers: This is an optional part of HTTP request, which carries additional data/meta-data related to the request.

-Request Body: Methods like POST, PATCH, PUT carr data in the form of body.
-HTTP supports various formats like text, JSON, XML, HTML
+Request Body: Methods like POST, PATCH, PUT, and more carry data in the form of body.
+HTTP supports various formats like text, JSON, XML, HTML and so on.

 Response Body: It gives us the response returned by the server.
 Similar to the request body, it supports several formats.

-Response Status: The status code indicates the state of the response 200 OK success status, 404 Not Found, 500 Internal Server Error.
+Response Status: The status code indicates the state of the response such as 200 OK success status, 404 Not Found, 500 Internal Server Error, and so forth.

+…

+As we’ve now understood the REST API and the HTTP protocol, let’s learn more about SOAP API.

+///

+SOAP

 SOAP stands for Simple Object Access Protocol.
 It’s a protocol widely used to communicate between different applications.
 SOAP API uses WSDL (Web service Definition Language) which is an XML based contract between client and server.
 It contains all the relevant information related to the webservice, endpoints, request-response, security etc.

 Features of SOAP API: